 By doubling a shortest odd cycle $C \subseteq G$, as before, we obtain a bipartite thrackle G' (see Lemma 5).
 Let C' denote the doubled cycle in G'.
-By Lemma 4, G' is a two-colorable planar graph.
+By Lemma 4, G' is a planar graph.
+Since G' is bipartite, it is trivially two-colorable.
 Moreover, it can be embedded in the plane without crossing so that the cyclic order of the edges around each vertex in one color class is preserved, and for each vertex in the other color class reversed.
 A closer inspection of the way how we double C shows that as we traverse C' in G', the edges incident to C' start on alternating sides of C'.
 This implies that, after redrawing G' as a plane graph, all edges incident to C' lie on one side, that is, C' is a face.